LambdaHack/LambdaHack/README.md

 you may prefer to use a native binary for your architecture, if it exists.

-Pre-compiled game binaries for some platforms are available through the release page[11] and from the Nix Packages Collection[12] (Linux) and AppVeyor (Windows 32bit[17] and Windows 64bit[18]; note that these no longer work on Windows XP, since Cygwin and MSYS2 dropped support for XP;
+Pre-compiled game binaries for some platforms are available through the release page[11] and from AppVeyor (Windows 32bit[17] and Windows 64bit[18];
-they may also be broken in other ways; feedback and help appreciated).
+note that these no longer work on Windows XP, since Cygwin and MSYS2 dropped support for XP).
 To use a pre-compiled binary archive, unpack it and run the executable in the unpacked directory.

 On Linux, make sure you have the SDL2 libraries suite installed on your system (e.g., libsdl2, libsdl2-ttf).
 For Windows, the SDL2 and all other needed